Most Common Cannabis Deficiencies

 Potassium (K) deficiency

 Potassium (K) deficiency can result in various symptoms such as yellowing and necrosis of leaf margins, curling or wilting of leaves, and overall stunted growth.
+Any cannabis deficiencies chart should have potassium near the top.

-Potassium deficiency can occur when soil potassium levels are low, high pH levels, or excessive levels of other nutrients such as calcium or magnesium.
+A cannabis potassium deficiency can occur when soil potassium levels are low, high pH levels, or excessive levels of other nutrients such as calcium or magnesium.
 These factors can contribute to potassium lockout, making it less available for uptake by the plant.

 Treatments involve applying potassium-rich amendments like kelp meal to the soil and maintaining proper nutrient and pH levels.